PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-04-prestashop-1-7-6-0-rc2-release.md

 Thanks to your involvement, 3 regressions were identified and fixed.

 Our team is glad to announce PrestaShop 1.7.6.0 Release Candidate 2.
-If no new regression is reported by the end of the week (27), we will make the final version of 1.7.6.0 available next week (28).
+If no new regression is reported in the next days, we will make the final version of 1.7.6.0 available by the end of next week (28).

 ## Fixed in this Release Candidate 2